Temur112/giwe_away/README.md

 * Navigating and Routing are working properly

-(In the video we submitted through the link, we could not show all of the functions as in the last time we run the application API took to long to connect.
+(In the video we submitted through the link, we could not show all of the functions as in the last time we run the application API took to long to connect and we could not record till the end because of the time limit(our bad).
 However, you can see those functions in the code)

 GiveAway application where anyone can get an item or give it to others for free through the application.
 The app starts with a simple starting screen where the user may go to